jrosain/metarocq/INSTALL.md

 For faster development one can use:

 - `make vos` to compile `vos` files (bypassing proofs) for `pcuic`, `safechecker` and `erasure`.
-The template-coq library is still using the regular `vo` target to be able to construct the template-coq plugin.
+The template-rocq library is still using the regular `vo` target to be able to construct the template-rocq plugin.
 The `safechecker` and `erasure` ML plugins *cannot* be built using this mode.

 - `make quick` is a synonymous for `make vos` with the addition of a global `Unset Universe Checking` option, i.e.